whlapinel/whlapinel.github.io/content/projects/course-manager/features/_index.md

 - Share course with user (read-only)
 - Share course with user (with edit privileges)
 - Copy course from user
+- ~~Add view standards tab to lesson details~~ (postponed indefinitely)

 ## Complete

+- Add course occasions so that occasions can be specific to a course instead of applying to an entire term
 - change title page of static site
 - From lesson details: back to calendar
 - Markdown file editor (non slides)